zarr-developers/VirtualiZarr/docs/usage.md

 ### Ordering using metadata

-TODO: Use preprocess to create a new index from the metadata
+TODO: Use preprocess to create a new index from the metadata.
+Requires ``open_virtual_mfdataset`` to be implemented in [PR #349](https://github.com/zarr-developers/VirtualiZarr/pull/349).

 ## Writing virtual stores to disk